 Those who were quickly initiated therapy managed to stop the reproduction of the virus and not allow its mutations.

 On the other hand, those who received antiretrovirals later "allowed" that HIV suffer numerous mutations, forming a "community" with various strains, generating what call "escape mutations" that were undetectable to the "immune sentinels".

-Realizing that shortly after discontinuing antiretroviral medication the virus' counter-attacked "and returned to act in the patients in question, the study focused on the therapy" Kick-and-kill "(kicking and killing in free translation) to "kick" the virus with potent drugs and eliminate it so that the virus was "forced out of infected cells."
+Realizing that shortly after stopping antiretroviral medication the virus “counterattacked” and reacted to the patients in question, the study focused on “Kick-and-kill” therapy. to "kick" the virus with potent drugs and eliminate it as soon as the virus is "forced out of infected cells".